danwahl/danwahl.github.io/_pages/st-peter.md

 The gates of heaven, constructed by someone who no longer believed anyone was waiting on the other side.

 Except now someone is.
-Because he put us there.
+Because he let us in.